IEvangelist/davidpine.net/content/blog/principal-architecture-changes.md

 }
 ```

 From the example above we can see how simple it is to use dependency injection.
-Simply define the `IPrincipal` as a `.cstor` parameter, store it in a field and consume it as needed.
+Simply define the `IPrincipal` as a `.ctor` parameter, store it in a field and consume it as needed.

 ### But Why?